-WINTER 2 0 2 1 FACT SHEET Project Overview The Foothill Gold Line from Glendora to Montclair is a 12.3-mile extension of the Metro Gold Line light rail system (currently called the L Line).
-The project will add new stations in Glendora, San Dimas, La Verne, Pomona, Claremont and Montclair - and may be built in phases.
-The project broke ground in December 2017 and has completed two of four contracts.
+WINTER 2 0 2 3 FACT SHEET Project Overview The Foothill Gold Line from Glendora to Montclair is a 12.3-mile extension of the Metro Gold Line light rail system (currently called the L Line).
+The project will add new stations in Glendora, San Dimas, La Verne, Pomona, Claremont and Montclair - and will be built in phases.
+The project broke ground in December 2017 and has completed two of three contracts.
 In October 2019, the Construction Authority initiated the main design-build contract with Kiewit-Parsons, a Joint Venture (KPJV) to build the fully-funded 9.1-mile Glendora to Pomona project segment.
-Major construction started in July 2020 and is expected to take five years to complete to Pomona.
+Major construction started in July 2020 and is on track to be completed in early-January 2025.
 The segment from Pomona to Montclair is not yet funded.
 The Construction Authority is currently seeking the additional funding needed to complete the full project to Claremont and Montclair.
 Los Angeles County's sales tax measure, Measure M, is funding the majority of the project to Pomona, along with residual Measure R dollars not used during the last phase of the project.
 The State of California is also providing a greenhouse gas reduction grant.

-Possible Construction Phasing: The design-build contract awarded to KPJV includes a base scope for the first 9.1 miles of the project from Glendora to Pomona.
-The segment from Pomona to Montclair, including the Claremont and Montclair stations, is not yet funded.
-The Construction Authority is currently seeking the additional funding needed to complete the project to Claremont and Montclair.
+Future Construction Phase: The design-build contract awarded to KPJV includes the first 9.1 miles of the project from Glendora to Pomona.
+The segment from Pomona to Montclair, including the Claremont and Montclair Stations, is not yet funded.
+The Construction Authority is currently seeking the additional funding needed to complete the project to Claremont and Montclair, which will be built as a separate phase.
 The project is overseen by the Foothill Gold Line Construction Authority (Construction Authority), an independent transportation planning, design and construction agency.

-PROJECT FAST FACTS

-Two Construction Phases:
+PROJECT FAST FACTS Two Construction Phases:

 9.1 miles (Glendora to Pomona); 4 stations 3.2 miles (Pomona to Montclair); 2 stations

 Major Construction Began: July 2020

 Anticipated Completion Year:

 2025 to Pomona

 TBD to Claremont & Montclair (contingent on the funding year)

 Daily Train Traffic: More than 200 Gold Line trains.

 Capacity: 200 passengers per light rail car;

 two- to three-car trains.

 Speed: 55 mph (maximum)

 Train Power Source: Electricity

-Parking: 300-space parking facility including EV charging stations, bicycle parking and buses and passenger drop off
+Parking: 300-space parking facility including EV charging stations, bicycle parking and buses and passenger drop off areas

-areas

-At-Grade (street level) Crossings: 21 to Pomona (26 total to Montclair)

-New and Renovated Bridges:
+At-Grade (street level) Crossings: 21 to Pomona (5 more to Montclair) New and Renovated Bridges:

-19 to Pomona (24 total to Montclair)
+19 to Pomona (5 more to Montclair)

 Travel Time: Once the line is in service, a trip from Pomona to Pasadena will take approximately 33 minutes and further to downtown Los Angeles will take approximately 62 minutes.

+POMONA STATION